St. George Coast Guard Station: Redevelopment

-In the late 1990s the New York City Economic Development Corporation acquired the property, and in 1998 the site was selected to be the site of the National Lighthouse Museum.
+In the late 1990s the New York City Economic Development Corporation (NYCEDC) acquired the property, and in 1998 the site was selected to be the site of the National Lighthouse Museum.
 By this time the buildings, having been abandoned for over thirty years, were in serious need of restoration.
 The museum resumed fundraising in 2010 and by early 2014 had raised over $400,000, enough to secure a short-term lease on the site's building 11, a 1912 machine shop on the boundary of the site.
 Fundraising for the museum continues.
 The museum originally planned to open in building 11 in August 2014, but ultimately its opening was delayed until the next year.

-As of 2014, the other historic structures, including the office building, are fenced off and are in near-ruined condition.
-In April 2014 the Economic Development Corporation and a developer, Triangle Equities, jointly announced their plan to build a complex, to be completed in 2019 and to be known as Lighthouse Point, that would incorporate the existing historic structures and would include hotel, residential, and retail uses.
+As of 2014, the other historic structures, including the office building, were fenced off and in near-ruined condition.
+In April 2014, the NYCEDC and developer Triangle Equities jointly announced a plan to build a complex, to be completed in 2019 and to be known as Lighthouse Point, that would incorporate the existing historic structures and would include hotel, residential, and retail uses.
 Work started in 2016 and Lighthouse Point's opening was subsequently pushed back to 2020.
-However, the developer filed for bankruptcy in September 2019, delaying the complex's opening.
+However, the developer filed for bankruptcy in September 2019, delaying the complex's opening, and the COVID-19 pandemic pushed back work further.
 Work on Lighthouse Point resumed in 2022.
 A housing lottery for Lighthouse Point was launched in November 2024, and rentals of apartments there began in April 2025.
 The building opened June 5, 2025.

+The remaining buildings in the St. George Coast Guard Station complex remained unused and dilapidated as of December 2025.
+Although the NYCEDC and Triangle Equities were negotiating to find a use for the remaining buildings, the redevelopment plans had been hampered by the pandemic and increasing costs.